Huy-Ngo/acanban/docs/source/meth/uc-anal-design/project.rst

 controller should inform accordingly.

 .. uml:: uml/p-info-not-auth.puml
-   :caption: Analysis sequence diagram for successfully show
+   :caption: Analysis sequence diagram for showing project information
-             project information.
+             when user is not authenticated.
    :name: p-info-not-auth

 If project id is not in the database, controller must show the error

 .. uml:: uml/p-info-no-id.puml
-   :caption: Analysis sequence diagram for successfully show
+   :caption: Analysis sequence diagram for showing project information
-             project information.
+             when project id does not exist.
    :name: p-info-no-id

 If user is not in the project, controller must show the error

 .. uml:: uml/p-info-not-member.puml
-   :caption: Analysis sequence diagram for successfully show
+   :caption: Analysis sequence diagram for showing project information
-             project information.
+             when user is not a project's member.
    :name: p-info-not-member

 Edit Project Information
 ------------------------

-The design for the use case :ref:`project edit` is described in :numref:`p-edit`, where the system takes the updated project information from the user and synchronizes the database accordingly.
+The function allow editing project information.

+The implementation involves only ``project`` database table, where ``id``, ``students`` and ``supervisors`` indexes are visited

+When user navigate to edit tab, the project controller checks whether or not the person is authenticated.
+After that, it checks if the current user is a member of project, and if the project id is existed in database table.
+If all conditions are satisfied, controller shows the form for user to fill in.
+When user fills the form, controller updates the ``project`` table with the extracted data

-.. uml:: uml/p-edit.puml
+.. uml:: uml/p-edit-success.puml
    :scale: 80%
-   :caption: Activity diagram illustrating updating project's basic information
+   :caption: Analysis sequence diagram for successfully edit
+             project information.
+   :name: p-edit-success

+If user is not authenticated

+.. uml:: uml/p-edit-not-auth.puml
+   :scale: 80%
+   :caption: Analysis sequence diagram for editing project with
+             un-authenticated user.
+   :name: p-edit-not-auth

+If project not exists in ``projects`` database table

+.. uml:: uml/p-edit-no-id.puml
+   :scale: 80%
+   :caption: Analysis sequence diagram for editing projects
+             when project id does not exist.
+   :name: p-edit-success

+If user is not a member in the project

+.. uml:: uml/p-edit-not-member.puml
+   :scale: 80%
+   :caption: Analysis sequence diagram for editing projects
+             when user is not a member of the project.
-   :name: p-edit
+   :name: p-edit-not-member

 List member
 -----------